vmware-archive/kube-prod-runtime/docs/troubleshooting.md

 ### Let's Encrypt

-BKPR deploys [`cert-manager`](#components.md/cert-manager) Kubernetes add-on to automate the management and issuance of TLS certificates. `cert-manager` delegates on Let's Encrypt to retrieve valid X.509 certificates used to protect designated Kubernetes ingress resources with TLS encryption for HTTP traffic.
+`cert-manager` uses Let's Encrypt to retrieve valid X.509 certificates that protect designated Kubernetes Ingress resources with TLS encryption for HTTPS traffic.
 A Kubernetes ingress resource is designated to be TLS-terminated at the NGINX controller when the following annotations are present:

 ```
 Annotations: